vosaul/status.im/source/technical/contributor_guide.md

 **Use Gitcoin**

->So, you've got some experience as a developer, you've been eye-balling this whole crypto thing ever since that idiot Jim in your office told you about it over coffee a few years ago and you want to dip your toes into the water without taking the plunge?
 A lot of the smaller bugs and features we would like to fix are assigned as bounties at Status, which means you can earn some SNT for fixing issues as you learn your way around our code base.

 Simply go to [Gitcoin](https://gitcoin.co/explorer?network=mainnet&keywords=status&order_by=-web3_created), sign in using your GitHub profile and use the filters on that site to find recent issues that are both interesting to you and worth your time to fix.

 **Find a bug we've identified as a suitable for new contributors**